Victor1992/Heart_Disease_Classification/README.md

 ## 4. Hyperparameter Tuning

 * Using RandomSearchCV

   <img src="images/model_compare_randomizedsearchCV.png">

 * Using GridSearchCV
-  * Since our logistic regression model provides the best results scores so far, therefore tried to improve that using GridSearchCV
+  * Since our logistic regression model provides the best results scores so far, therefore tried to improve score using GridSearchCV which gave results as **0.8852459016393442**